 So, how can you start to wade through all your career options and pick the path that is right for you?
 How can you ensure that you take everything into consideration, including how the digital age has affected and changed the landscape of jobs in general?
-We have put together some helpful tips and advice worth considering in hopes that it makes the process easier and clearer for you.
+We have put together some helpful tips and advice worth considering in hopes that it makes the process easier and clearer for you to decide on a career.

 1. What Makes You Happy?

 While there are all kinds of factors to consider as you look at different career paths ultimately, it needs to come down to one very simple but important question.
-Ask yourself what makes you happy.
-According to Gallup survey, it seems as though people who are happy in their job end up sticking around, and in the long-run, their employee satisfaction can lead to an increased income.
+Ask yourself what career suits me?
+According to the Gallup survey, it seems as though people who are happy in their job end up sticking around, and in the long-run, their employee satisfaction can lead to an increased income.

 It’s all about finding what your calling is and what you were meant to do.
 When you are able to identify what makes you happy, then your job performance improves, which is noticed by your employer.